Regular black holes from pure gravity in four dimensions: From 2D Horndeski theories to 4D non-polynomial gravities

-Notice that if each of the elements~\eqref{eq:BuildingBlocks} could be lifted independently to a four-dimensional covariant density, depending in general non-polynomially on curvature invariants, then it will be possible to construct four-dimensional gravities whose reduction can yield any Horndeski action in the subclass~\eqref{eq:SHorndeskiSubclass}.
-In other words, if this is the case, then the constraint $H_i = H_i(\psi)$ is a sufficient condition for the existence of a four-dimensional generally covariant theory~\eqref{eq:S} which yields this Horndeski theory upon reduction.~\footnote{This constraint is however not necessary, as explained, since performing partial integrations in~\eqref{eq:SHorndeskiSubclass} in general does not preserve the functional dependence $H_i = H_i(\psi)$.} We will see that such a covariant expression of the elements~\eqref{eq:BuildingBlocks} is indeed possible by using non-polynomial combinations of curvature invariants.
+Notice that if each of the elements~\eqref{eq:BuildingBlocks} could be lifted independently to a four-dimensional covariant density, depending in general non-polynomially on curvature invariants, then it would be possible to construct four-dimensional gravities whose reduction can yield any Horndeski action in the subclass~\eqref{eq:SHorndeskiSubclass} and the constraint $H_i = H_i(\psi)$ would be a sufficient condition for the existence of a four-dimensional generally covariant theory~\eqref{eq:S} which yields this Horndeski theory upon reduction.~\footnote{This constraint is however not necessary, as explained, since performing partial integrations in~\eqref{eq:SHorndeskiSubclass} in general does not preserve the functional dependence $H_i = H_i(\psi)$.} We will see that such a covariant expression of the elements~\eqref{eq:BuildingBlocks} is indeed possible by using non-polynomial combinations of curvature invariants.
 By constrast, this is not possible to achieve from polynomial gravities with second-order equations of motion on~\eqref{eq:Metric}, in which case the assumption about polynomiality of the action imposes a constraint relation among the functions $H_i(\psi)$, which in turn can be parametrized entirely in terms of a single function $H(\psi)$ as shown in~\cite{Bueno:2025qjk}.
-We will elaborate on this later. \\
+We will elaborate on this later.\\

 In the following, it will be convenient to change variables \ba (\varphi,\,\chi)\quad \to \quad (\varphi,\,\psi)\,, \quad \quad (\partial_\varphi,\,\partial_\chi) \quad \to\quad \qty(\partial_\varphi - \frac{2 \psi}{\varphi}\partial_\psi,\, -\frac{1}{\varphi^2}\partial_\psi)\,. \ea As a result, and for future reference, we note that for the subclass of Horndeski theories with action~\eqref{eq:SHorndeskiSubclass}, the functions $\alpha$ and $\beta$ defined in~\eqref{eq:Alpha} and~\eqref{eq:Beta} are given by \ba \alpha(\varphi,\psi) &=& \varphi^2 H_2- \qty(1-\varphi^2 \psi) \qty[- H_3 + 2 \psi H'_3+ 4 H_4 - 4 \psi H_4' + 8 \psi^2 H_4'']\,, \quad \\ \beta(\varphi,\psi) &=& - \frac{1}{\varphi}\qty(1- \varphi^2 \psi) \qty[H_3 - 4 H_4 + 4 \psi H_4']' - 2 \varphi H_4 + 2 \varphi \psi H_4'\,, \ea where $H_i = H_i(\psi)$.
 For example, in general relativity the terms in square brackets vanish, and in this case $\alpha(\varphi,\psi) = 2 \varphi^2 \psi$ and $\beta(\varphi,\psi) = - 2 \varphi$.
 We will consider more general spacetimes with this property later in Section~\ref{Sec:SSSSolutionSpace}. \\